arcaravaggi/BL6024_UCC_2017/Lecture 10/index.md

 ## Practical - Objectives
 <br>

-- Estimate the mean, probability of obtaining heads and the parameters of a simple linear regression (using the example from Session 4)
+- Estimate the mean, the probability of obtaining heads and the parameters of a simple linear regression (using the example from Session 4)

 - Familiarise yourself with BUGS language and `R2OpenBUGS` and `coda` packages in `R`